FriendlyStack/FriendlyStack-Archive/README.md

 ## License

-    The code in this repository is licensed terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version;
+    The code in this repository is licensed by the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version;
     you may not use this file except in compliance with the License.